A community-based approach toward advancing personalized medicine in underserved populations

 $500k GC Interdisciplinary Work Group Collaboration

-Co-PIs: Ellen Demerath, Epidemiology & Community Health; Pamala Jacobson, Experimental & Clinical Pharmacology; Kingshuk Sinha, Supply Chain & Operations; Susan M. Wolf, Law, Medicine & Public Policy
+Co-PIs: Constantin Aliferis, Institute for Health Informatics; Pamala Jacobson, Experimental & Clinical Pharmacology; Catherine McCarty, Family Medicine and Biobehavioral Health; Kingshuk Sinha, Supply Chain & Operations; Susan M. Wolf, Law, Medicine & Public Policy; Douglas Yee, Hematology, Oncology and Transplantation

 The Minnesota Precision Medicine Collaborative (MPMC) is a transformative initiative to use 21st century technologies – including genomics, informatics, bioengineering, analysis of environmental exposures, and behavioral sciences – to tailor health care to the challenges facing individuals and their communities.
 This ambitious approach will fundamentally alter our understanding of health, disease prevention, and treatment.
 Core to this project is partnering across the state of Minnesota with citizens, patients, and healthcare providers to understand and effectively address major health problems.